-The document is hence limited to these options, implies application to all network points (and not just interconnection points) and is assessed on the basis of the current draft of the Network Code.
+The document is hence limited to these options, implies application to all network points (and not just interconnection points) and is assessed on the basis of the Network Code submitted for ACER reasoned opinion.5

-ENTSOG requested input and feedback from both its' members and stakeholders which was considered in this assessment.
-The stakeholder feedback received during the consultation process and feedback from ENTSOG members are both attached as appendices to this document.
+ENTSOG requested input and feedback from both its members and stakeholders which was considered in this assessment.
+The stakeholder feedback received during the consultation process on the initial draft TAR NC and feedback from ENTSOG members are both attached as appendices to this document (Annex 2 and 3).